 High seas adventure was nearly fatal for cruise passenger

-Posted on behalf of The Bell Law Firm, PLLC on Mar 20, 2013 in Personal Injury
+Posted on behalf of Stewart Bell, PLLC on Mar 20, 2013 in Personal Injury

 After the Costa Concordia cruise ship disaster, investigators indicated that the inexperience and lack of preparedness of the crew may have contributed to the number of injuries among passengers as well as the death toll.
 One woman's experience on a different cruise raises similar questions about the crew's -- and its parent company's -- response in an emergency.
 The case also raises interesting dram shop law issues.
 To the best of our knowledge, the case has no direct ties to West Virginia.